fsharp/fslang-design/tooling/FST-1031-xmldoc-extensions.md

 NOTE: This is a draft

-It is well known that the information present in .NET XML documentation files is not sufficient for quality documentation generation.
+It is well known that the information present in .NET XML documentation files is not quite sufficient for quality API documentation generation.
-The purpose of this tooling RFC is to describe minor but imporant new documentation tags supported by the `FSharp.Formatting` API documentation generation tooling.
+The purpose of this tooling RFC is to describe minor but imporant new documentation tags.
+They are supported by the `FSharp.Formatting` API documentation generation tooling.

 ## Background